-Professor Rushin's research focuses on issues in criminal law, criminal procedure, information privacy, and policing.
-He is currently writing a book, The Answer to Police Misconduct (Cambridge University Press), that uses a range of empirical methods to examine the Justice Department’s implementation of structural reform litigation in American police departments.
-Professor Rushin’s work has also appeared or is forthcoming in the Minnesota Law Review (job talk), the Fordham Law Review, the Brooklyn Law Review, the California Law Review, and the Federal Sentencing Reporter, among other journals.
+Professor Rushin's research focuses on issues in criminal law, criminal procedure, evidence, information privacy, and constitutional law.
+He is currently writing a book, The Answer to Police Misconduct (in contract with the Cambridge University Press), that uses a range of empirical methods to examine the Justice Department’s implementation of structural reform litigation in American police departments.
+Professor Rushin’s work has also recently appeared in the Minnesota Law Review and the Fordham Law Review, among other journals.

 Professor Rushin has the received numerous teaching awards.
 At Illinois, he has been recognized as a “Teacher Ranked as Excellent” by the Center for Innovation in Teaching and Learning.
 At Berkeley, Professor Rushin received the Outstanding Graduate Student Instructor Award.

 Professor Rushin holds a J.D. from Berkeley, where he was a member of the California Law Review and received multiple awards for academic performance.
 He holds a B.A. in government from the University of Texas, where he graduated with high honors.
 Rushin is currently a Ph.D. candidate in the Jurisprudence and Social Policy (JSP) Program at Berkeley.
 While at Berkeley, Rushin was a Selznick Fellow and recipient of the FBI Law Enforcement Executive Development Scholarship.

 Follow Professor Rushin on Twitter @StephenRushin, or visit his website at www.stephenrushin.com/.